galaxyproject/training-material/topics/single-cell/tutorials/EBI-retrieval/tutorial.md

 # Getting data from the Single Cell Expression Atlas

-Galaxy has a specific tool for importing data from the SCXA ({% cite Moreno2020.04.08.032698 %}), which combines all the preprocessing steps shown in [the previous tutorial]({% link topics/single-cell/tutorials/scrna-case_alevin/tutorial.md %}) into one!
+Galaxy has a specific tool for importing data from the SCXA ({% cite Moreno2020.04.08.032698 %}), which combines all the preprocessing steps shown in [the corresponding tutorial]({% link topics/single-cell/tutorials/scrna-case_alevin/tutorial.md %}) into one!
 For this tutorial, the dataset can be seen [at the EBI](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/downloads) with experiment ID of `E-MTAB-6945`.

 > <details-title> How to access other experiments? </details-title>
 >